mindyruan/APCSFinalProject/README.md

 - Scorekeeping (!!) for every circle eaten
 - Needed to be debugged: when the score increases on a circle that was previously eaten already (and now black)
 - Needed to be done: Put in food/circles of a specific size in the new map in order to allow pacman to eat

+January 9, 2015
+- As mentioned yesterday: made sure the score does not increase on a circle that was previously eaten.